 My name is Nicole Justine Munoz.
 I was born on August 1st, 1992 in Chicago, Illinois.
 My mom and dad moved my younger brother Paul and I to the south-side suburb of Crestwood when I was 5 and about to start Kindergarten.
-I lived there for twenty years and recently relocated to Southfield, Michigan in October 2017.
-I plan to head back to Illinois within the coming months.
+I lived there for twenty years and now reside in Manteno.

 The majority of my family is from Chicago, however, we have disbursed into the suburbs and other states throughout the years.
 My father’s side is Mexican and Bohemian, while my mother’s side is German, Irish, Swedish, and Hungarian.
 My brother Paul resembles more of my mother with the light skin and eyes, where I resemble more of my father with olive skin and brown eyes.
 Many people give my last name a second glance as it is Hispanic, but I am a mix of many ethnicities.